jamesdale99/homelab-portfolio/README.md

-# 🛠️ James Dale's Homelab & IT Portfolio
+# 🛠️ Homelab & IT Portfolio

 👋 **Welcome!** This repository showcases hands-on, foundational skills in **Windows Server Administration, Networking, Active Directory,** and **Virtualization**.
 All projects are built from scratch using Windows Server 2022 and Windows 11 within a VirtualBox environment.